-The College has accumulated negative reserves of £679,000 and cash and short-term investment balances of £4,940,000.
+The College has accumulated reserves of £16,770,000 and cash and short-term investment balances of £4,394,000.
 These reserves enable it to continue to implement its longer-term strategy, deal with unforeseen financial pressures and allows affordable investments to be made.
-COVID19 has had an impact on the operating position and on cash reserves, mainly through reductions in income in its commercial activities and apprenticeship provision.
+The reserves of cash are particularly important as the College heads towards a major capital redevelopment in Tamworth.
 The College has been able to reduce costs to offset this effect.
 Annually, the College looks to increase its reserves to enable further developments to be implemented particularly in the development of resources for learners.